Septril Piercing: Jewelry, Procedure, Pain, Cost, Healing, Pictures, Aftercare

 Septril Piercing Procedure

-A septril piercing begins with a healed septum piercing, which must be stretched to a gauge size of 0 gauge - 2 gauge.
+A Septril piercing begins with a healed Septum piercing, which must be stretched to a gauge size of 0 gauge (8mm) - 2 gauge (6mm).

 1. Get a Septum Piercing